Usytech01/Requirement-analysis/README.md

 # 📋 Requirement Analysis: Defining Features and Functionalities
 ---

 ## 📌 What is Requirement Analysis?
-Requirement Analysis is a **critical phase** in the Software Development Lifecycle (SDLC) where the project team gathers, analyzes, and defines requirements.
-It ensures all stakeholders have a shared understanding of **what the system should do** and **how it should perform**.
+Requirement Analysis is a **critical phase** in the Software Development Lifecycle (SDLC).
+It involves identifying, gathering, analyzing, documenting, and validating the requirements for a software product.

+The purpose is to ensure **all stakeholders (users, developers, testers, and business owners)** share the same understanding of **what the system should do** and **how it should perform**.

 ---